-Job Demand for Aerospace Engineering and Operations Technicians
+Is There Going to be Demand for Aerospace Engineering and Operations Technicians?

-In the United States, there were 12,100 jobs for Aerospace Engineering or Operations Technician in 2016.
+In 2016, there was an estimated number of 12,100 jobs in the United States for Aerospace Engineering or Operations Technician.
 New jobs are being produced at a rate of 6.6% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Aerospace Engineering or Operations Technician by 2026.
 The BLS estimates 1,100 yearly job openings in this field.

 The states with the most job growth for Aerospace Engineering or Operations Technician are Utah, Georgia, and Alabama.
 Watch out if you plan on working in Washington, Kansas, or North Dakota.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of an Aerospace Engineering or Operations Technician
+Salary for an Aerospace Engineering or Operations Technician

 Aerospace Engineering and Operations Technicians who work in Washington, Colorado, or Missouri, make the highest salaries.

-How much do Aerospace Engineering and Operations Technicians make in different U.S. states?
+Below is a list of the median annual salaries for Aerospace Engineering and Operations Technicians in different U.S. states.